peterhinch/micropython-font-to-py/README.md

 use is documented [here](./FONT_TO_PY.md).
 This also details measurements of RAM usage when importing fonts stored as frozen bytecode.

+## 3.1 Small fonts

+Converting scalable `ttf` or `otf` files programmatically works best for larger fonts.
+For small fonts it is best to use hand-designed bitmapped font files.
+These are now supported: `bdf` or `pcf` font files may be converted to Python source in the same format as files originating from scalable fonts.

-# Limitations
+## 3.2 Limitations

 Kerning is not supported.
 Fonts are one bit per pixel.
 Colour displays are supported by the `CWriter` class which adds colour information at the rendering stage.
 This assumes that all pixels of a character are coloured identically.

-Converting font files programmatically works best for larger fonts.
-For small fonts, like the 8*8 default used by the SSD1306 driver, it is best to use hand-designed binary font files: these are optiised for rendering at a specific size.

 By default the `font_to_py.py` utility produces the ASCII character set from `chr(32)` to `chr(126)` inclusive.
 Command line options enable the character